CARF & DAC8 Explained: What They Mean for Crypto-Asset Reporting

 Key Dates for DAC8

-• EU countries must add (transpose) DAC8 into their own laws by December 31, 2025.
+• Transposition: EU countries must add DAC8 into their own laws by December 31, 2025.

-• The first reporting year is 2026, and the first data exchanges between EU tax authorities must happen by September 30, 2027.
+• First Exchange: Data exchanges between EU tax authorities must happen by September 30, 2027.

 What DAC8 Requires Crypto Companies to Do

-The EU’s DAC8 directive (Directive on Administrative Cooperation) requires crypto-asset service providers (CASPs), including exchanges and wallet providers, to perform rigorous due diligence, collect user and transaction data, and report this information annually to the tax authorities of EU Member States.
+The EU’s DAC8 directive requires crypto-asset service providers (CASPs), including exchanges and wallet providers, to perform rigorous due diligence, collect user and transaction data, and report this information annually to the tax authorities of EU Member States.

 CARF vs DAC8: Quick Comparison